Payroll Deductions

 Although a wage garnishment is a lawful deduction from wages under California law, an employer cannot discharge an employee because a garnishment of wages has been threatened or if the employee's wages have been subjected to a garnishment for the payment of one judgment.

-The ability of an employer to deduct amounts from an employee's wages due to a cash shortage, breakage, or loss of equipment is specifically regulated by law and limited by court decisions.
-In addition, there have been several court decisions that significantly restrict an employer's ability to take an offset against an employee's wages.
+The employer's right to deduct amounts from an employee's wages due to a cash shortage, breakage, or loss of equipment is specifically regulated by law and limited by court decisions.

-Some common payroll deductions often made by employers that are unlawful include:
+Consult an experienced employment law attorney for examples of some common payroll deductions often made by employers that are unlawful.

 Q: If an employee breaks or damages company property or loses company money while performing their job, can the employer deduct the cost/loss from the employee's wages?

 A: No, the employer cannot legally make such a deduction from the employee's wages if, by reason of mistake or accident a cash shortage, breakage, or loss of company property/equipment occurs.
-California courts have held that losses occurring without any fault on the part of the employee or that are merely the result of simple "negligence" are inevitable in almost any business operation.
-Thus, the employer must bear such losses as a cost of doing business.
+Consult with an experience employment law attorney for an exception to this general rule.

 Q: What, if anything, can an employer do if the employee experiences a shortage in their cash drawer?